-- Confirm Section 8F of the SF-424 lists the name and contact information of the individual who will complete the application in JustGrants. - Confirm that, within 48 hours of your submission in Grants.gov, you receive four Grants.gov email notifications: - A submission receipt - o A validation receipt - A grantor agency retrieval receipt - An agency tracking number assignment - If no Grants.gov receipt and validation email are received, or if error notifications are received, contact the OJP Response Center at 800-851-3420, 202-353-5556 (TTY for hearing-impaired callers only) or OJP.ResponseCenter@usdoj.gov or the Grants.gov Customer Support Hotline at 800-518-4726, 606-545-5035, or support@grants.gov regarding technical difficulties (see the Application Resource Guide section on "Experiencing Unforeseen Technical Issues"). - Confirm that, within 24 hours after receipt of confirmation emails from Grants.gov, the individual listed in Section 8F of the SF-424 receives an email from JustGrants with login instructions.
+- Complete and submit the SF-424 by the deadline. - Confirm Section 8F of the SF-424 lists the name and contact information of the individual who will complete the application in JustGrants.

+- Confirm that, within 48 hours of your submission in Grants.gov, you receive four Grants.gov email notifications:

+- A submission receipt

+- A validation receipt

+- A grantor agency retrieval receipt

+- o An agency tracking number assignment

+- If no Grants.gov receipt and validation email are received, or if error notifications are received, contact the OJP Response Center at 800-851-3420, 202-353-5556 (TTY for hearing-impaired callers only) or OJP.ResponseCenter@usdoj.gov or the Grants.gov Customer Support Hotline at 800-518-4726, 606-545-5035, or support@grants.gov regarding technical difficulties (see the Application Resource Guide section on "Experiencing Unforeseen Technical Issues").

+- Confirm that, within 24 hours after receipt of confirmation emails from Grants.gov, the individual listed in Section 8F of the SF-424 receives an email from JustGrants with login instructions.